 Greenery amidst the Burn

-This trip report account details from the Rustler Park trailhead to Anita Park via the Chiricahua Crest trail.
+This trip report accounts for details from the Rustler Park trailhead to Anita Park via the Chiricahua Crest trail.
 We backpacked in intending to go to Sentinel Peak, but the altitude affected us more than we thought it would.
-Anita park is just before the Chiricahua Peak, less than 1 mile away.
+Anita park is just before Chiricahua Peak, less than 1 mile away.

-A couple of things that we think important to note about this trail: though the trail itself is "maintained", as in you can always locate the trail, it is full of fallen trees from the burn.
+A couple of things that we think are important to note about this trail.
+Though the trail itself is "maintained", as you can always locate the trail, it is full of fallen trees from the burn.
 The trail turns into a bit of an obstacle course, with many trees to step over, climb over, or walk around.
-The trail could be in much *worse* shape, as you can see while hiking just how much maintenance has already *been* done by all the cut trees moved off to the side of the trail.
-Kudos to the trail crews who did all this work, it is much appreciated.
-The sad thing is that more burned trees fall every windstorm, so that the trail maintenance is a never-ending task.
+The trail could be in much *worse* shape, as you can see while hiking, just how much maintenance has already *been* done by all the cut trees moved off to the side of the trail.
+Kudos to the trail crews who did all this work; it is much appreciated.
+The sad thing is that more burned trees fall every windstorm, so trail maintenance is a never-ending task.
 The large burn areas make for rather dismal hiking with dead trees everywhere and full exposure to the sun.
 Of the 5 miles to Anita Park, I would say the first mile was beautiful (full greenery & large trees), and the last mile is beautiful, but in between is almost fully burned.
 The only upside to the fully burned areas is that you get a great view of the mountain range.
-The burn area I am speaking of is from 1994 where the fire burned 27,000 acres in the Chiracahua wilderness.
+I am speaking of the burn area from 1994, where the fire burned 27,000 acres in the Chiricahua Wilderness.
 There is a particularly ugly section of fallen trees, as in plural many fallen trees all of top of each other that require a brief detour from the trail or at the very least some serious over-tree climbing, just past Round Park (just past the Bear Wallow turnoff).

 Interesting side trips: